UPDATED JULY 2017

-With its grand honey-stone Georgian architecture, well-preserved Roman bathhouses, burgeoning independent food scene and distinctive continental vibe; Bath ticks all the boxes for the perfect short break.
-If you’re contemplating a visit, SL have edited down the best things to do, from tourist-worn favourites to secret, under-the-radar discoveries, plus the places to stay, shop and eat in one of England’s most beautiful small cities.
+With its grand, honey-stone Georgian architecture, Roman bathhouses, burgeoning independent food scene and distinctive continental vibe, Bath ticks all the boxes for the perfect short break.
+If you’re contemplating a visit, our city guide has everything you need to know.
+From tourist-worn favourites to under-the-radar discoveries, here’s where to stay, shop and eat in one of England’s most beautiful small cities.

 The Royal Crescent Hotel & Spa

 This luxe hotel and spa is located in Bath’s Royal Crescent and has its very own award-winning restaurant, Dower House inside.
 During your downtime head to the Spa & Bath House, wander around its acres of secluded gardens, or spoil yourself silly with an Afternoon Tea.

 A boutique B&B smack bang in the city centre, Grays Bath is a family-owned and run, 140-year-old Victorian villa, as is evident in its quiet charm and exceptional service.

 9 Upper Oldfield Park, Bath BA2 3JX

 Brindley’s is a homely boutique B&B that offers all the comforts you need and then some – think relaxing décor, comfortable beds, immaculate bathrooms, fresh flowers and a hearty breakfast.
 All that and just five minutes’ walk from the city centre.